pngbarn

 Tanzania - bernard goosen - top 20 interesting facts about mount kilimanjaro

-Think you can’t climb Africa’s highest peak?
+Do you think you can’t climb Africa’s highest peak?
 Think again.
-South African Bernard Goosen proved to the world that almost anything is possible when you have the will and mindset to conquer your dreams.
+South African Bernard Goosen proved that almost anything is possible with the will and mindset to conquer your dreams.

 In 2003, Bernard (who has cerebral palsy) scaled Mt.
-Kilimanjaro with a modified wheelchair and hardly any assistance.
-How long did it take?
-Only nine days.
+Kilimanjaro with a modified wheelchair and little assistance.
+It took only nine days.

 Bernard crushed his previous record on his second expedition four years later by summiting in only six days.